Haven-Lau/Pokemon-Go-FB-Bot/README.md

 You will need to add people as 'testers' in the developer page under roles in order to use the bot.

+To generate a set of lat-lng to address mapping, uw_ locations.json needs to be edited, we got ours from our school's API.
+Geolocator code is included you just need to comment and uncomment the location_pokemon with the one you would like to use.
+We find Geolocator to be a little inaccurate and we sometimes run into request quota limit issues.

 ## Warnings

 Using this software is against the ToS of the game.
 You can get banned, use this tool at your own risk.